 They are less likely to be damaged by earwax.

 In-the-ear.
 In-the-ear hearing aids are used for mild to severe hearing loss.
-Their components are so small that they fit completely inside the outer ear.
+Their parts are so small that they fit completely inside your outer ear.
 Like some behind-the-ear aids, some in-the-ear aids are designed with a small magnetic coil, called a telecoil.
 Telecoils make it easier to talk on the phone.
 They can also pick up signals from systems called induction sound loops that are installed in public places such as churches, schools, airports, and auditoriums.
 In-the-ear hearing aids are not recommended for young children because their outer ears are still growing.